"Hvad hedder det?

 Baby in the house!

-Driving on smaller roads, it won't take you long to notice these tiny three wheeler bikes parked at the entrance of houses, just everywhere!
+Driving on smaller roads, it won't take you long to notice these tiny three-wheeler bikes parked at the entrance of houses, just everywhere!
+It took me some time to figure it out.

-Ring on their doorbell to find out that there are zero kids living there.
+You could ring on their doorbell to find out that there are zero kids living there.
 So why buy and park these tiny three-wheelers?

-Toddlers bought and sold here!?
+Toddlers bought and sold here!

-The Danes often converse like Japanese, in an indirect fashion that foreigners fail to understands.
-This little bike, what do they mean?
-Every Dane is aware that their fellowman is saying that he thinks that you drive too fast on this small road.
-Instead of asking if you would drive slower they put out this sign that tiny Danes could be running out, , under your tires, anytime!
+Instead of asking if you would drive slower, they put out this sign that tiny Danes could be running out, under your tires, anytime!

-So IF you have small children their life is in mortal danger all the time, even if you park their pride and joy outside day and night.
+So IF you have small children, their life is in mortal danger all the time, even if you park their pride and joy outside day and night.

 IX